skx/gobasic/README.md

      90 a[9] = 9
     100 a[10] = 10

-ZX Spectrum BASIC indexed from 1, denying the ability to use the zeroth element, which I've long considered a mistake.
+ZX Spectrum BASIC indexed arrays from 1, denying the ability to use the zeroth element, which I've long considered a mistake.

 ### Line Numbers